 City directories may be found in a variety of repositories.
 Many original copies of city directories have weathered the years and can be found in local repositories in your research area.
 Ideally, the city directories for your research area have been microfilmed.
 More and more digitized images are appearing on the Internet making them more accessible than in the past.

-Libraries: Many local public and academic libraries hold city directories in their collections.
+Libraries: Many public and academic libraries hold local city directories in their collections.
 To find a library in your research locality, the library locator page on the Internet Public Library website is an excellent starting point.
-After you locate a library, check their online catalog to identify the extent of their holdings.
-You might also contact the library directly via e-mail or snail mail to ask if they have city directories in their holdings.
+There are several links on this web page that will allow you to search for libraries in specific geographic locations.
+After you locate a library, check the online catalog to identify the extent of the library’s holdings.
+You might also contact the library directly to ask if they have city directories in their holdings.
 Not all libraries catalog all items.
-Don’t overlook college and university libraries.
-Many of these academic libraries have Special Collections of local history resources.
+And don’t overlook college and university libraries.
+Many of these academic libraries have a Special Collections department with local history resources.

-Societies: Historical and genealogical societies may have city directories and will make copies of requested pages, often for a nominal fee.
-To locate an historical or genealogical society in your research area, visit the state pages at the US GenWeb Project.
+Societies: Genealogical and historical societies may have city directories or may be able to point you to a repository that holds physical copies or microform of that area’s directories.
+To locate a genealogical or historical society in your research area, visit the state pages at the US GenWeb Project.
 Many state pages include a list of societies with contact information and links to their websites.
-You might also search the Internet for a genealogical society by entering the local jurisdiction (town, city, or county) followed by the words “genealogical society” or “genealogy society” in the search engine search box.
+You may also search the Internet for a genealogical society by entering the local jurisdiction (town, city, or county) followed by the words “genealogical society” or “genealogy society” in the search engine box.

 Cyndi’s List: The City Directories section at Cyndi’s List has links to general information about city directories, to libraries with city directories in their collections, and to digitized images of city directories on the Internet.
 Cyndi’s List is definitely worth a visit.

-Library of Congress: A list of city directories held by the Library of Congress is searchable by state and contains thousands of city directories for all fifty states.
+Library of Congress: A list of city directories held by the Library of Congress is searchable by state and contains references to thousands of city directories for all fifty states.
 This site is a valuable resource to determine if a city directory does indeed exist for your research area.
-Unfortunately, city directories at the Library of Congress are available for on-site searching only in the Microform Reading Room.
-The staff of the Library of Congress is unable to perform searches; however, they will provide a list of freelance researchers upon request.
+Unfortunately, the city directories at the Library of Congress are not available through interlibrary loan and can only be viewed on-site in the library’s Microform Reading Room.
+The staff of the Library of Congress is unable to perform searches; however, they will provide a list of freelance researchers, upon request.

 Internet: Many digitized city directories are available on the Internet.
-The Internet Archive has placed many digitized city directories on its website.
-Pay websites such as Ancestry and Fold3 have digitized city directories.
-An Internet search can also unearth digitized city directories on a variety of websites, which are often available for free.
-Simply go to your favorite search engine and type the following phrase, replacing the name of your city or town for the word “locale” in the search string: locale city directory.
-Add the name of your state along with the name of the city if the result provides too many hits.
+Simply go to your favorite search engine and type the following phrase, replacing the name of your city or town for the word “city” and “state” with the full name of the appropriate state in the search string: city state directory.
 Try it.
 You might get lucky.
 The following online city directories were found using this strategy:

 Trenton, New Jersey, City Directories, 1844, 1859, 1877, 1881, 1882, 1900, 1920